Padua–Bologna railway

 The Padua–Bologna railway is an important railway line in Italy that joins the city of Padua to Bologna, passing through Rovigo and Ferrara.
 The infrastructure is managed by RFI, which classifies it as a primary line.

 History

 The railway was designed as a continuation of the Porrettana Railway towards the Po Valley and Venice.

-The first section from Ferrara to Bologna was opened on January 1862, while Pontelagoscuro was reached on 15 April of the same year.
+The first section from Ferrara to Bologna was opened in January 1862, while Pontelagoscuro was reached on 15 April of the same year.